Wettersten/metaxaqr-database-builder/README.md

 V1.0.0: Initial release.
 v1.0.1: Added support for the sequence quality check option, filtering sequence either too small or too long to match the chosen genetic marker.
 Also split the QC option into 3 separate modules: Sequence quality check, taxonomy quality check and low quantity cluster check, can be used separately or in combination with others.
+V1.0.2: Implementation of the make HMMs module, adding the ability to create HMMs based on the MetaxaQR databases.
+V1.0.3: Adjustments for integration into MetaxaQR, replacing the old database builder.